written by: Dr. Muhammad Usman

 Thankfully, blastomycosis is not contagious and dogs who do become ill have a good chance of a full recovery with medical treatment.

-Is My Dog At Risk of Developing Blasto?
+Is My Dog At Risk of Developing Blastomycosis?

-According to the Centre for Disease Control, these fungi thrive in moist soil.
-The spores are found in organic matter or plant debris.
+According to the Centre for Disease Control, these fungi thrive in moist soil rich in decaying organic material.
 You can’t see or taste this type of fungi, but it’s out there just waiting for a dog’s (or human’s) unsuspecting sniff.

 Blastomyces Antigen Test